actualbudget/docs/docs/budgeting/categories.md

 ![](/img/categories/CategoryDeleteConfirmation.png)

-In our example, we want to use `Food` which will take over from `Foods` once you are happy, click `Delete`
+In our example, we want to use `Food` which will take over from `Foods` once you are happy with your selection, click `Delete`

 ![](/img/categories/CategoryDeleteConfirmationNewCat.png)